 Appointments can be booked through the receptionist at the patients local GP practice, where a time and location will be provided.
 The services operate out of five community hubs throughout North Manchester seven days per week.

 The service operates using GPs, practice nurses and health care assistants (HCA) to offer patient appointments and administration staff offer support during their operation at each hub location.

-Conran Medical Centre is located in the North Manchester area and is open from 6pm until 8pm.
+Five Oaks Family Practice is located in the North Manchester area and is open from 6pm until 8pm on weekdays and at weekends.

-The premises have a seated a reception area.
-The consulting rooms are all located on the ground floor with disabled toilets and baby changing facilities available.
-Car parking and disabled parking is available.
+The practice is a large two storey building.
+The ground floor has full disabled access with a large seated reception area.
+The GP consulting rooms are all located on the ground floor.
+There is a disabled toilet on the ground floor which has baby changing facilities.
+Disabled parking is available.

-Northern Health GPPO Limited is registered with the Care Quality Commission (CQC) to provide the regulated activities diagnostic and treatment of disease, disorder or injury and diagnostic and screening at Conran Medical Centre.
+Northern Health GPPO Limited is registered with the Care Quality Commission (CQC) to provide the regulated activities diagnostic and treatment of disease, disorder or injury and diagnostic and screening at Five Oaks Family Practice.